acl-org/acl-2023/_pages/faq.md

 ## Anonymity/Non-Archival

-**Q**: Is it OK to withdraw my paper from ICLR 2021 and submit to NAACL?
+**Q**: Is it OK to withdraw my paper from ICLR and submit to this conference?
 {: .question}

 **A**: If a non-anonymous version of the paper was made publicly available